chrisgrieser/nvim-tinygit/README.md

 - Input field contents of aborted commits are briefly kept, if you just want to fix a detail.
 - The first line is used as commit subject, the rest is as commit body.
+- The input buffer uses the `gitcommit` filetype, so you can customize it by setting options for that filetype.
+For instance, to enable spell-checking, add `vim.opt_local.spell = true` to `after/ftplugin/gitcommit.lua`.

 ```lua
 -- values shown are the defaults